DanWaLes/age-verification/README.md

 # age-verification
-Provides a secure age range API for self-declared ages on Linux systems as an optional standalone program.
+Provides a secure age range API for self-declared OS-level age verification on Linux systems, as an optional standalone package.

 This is a proof-of-concept.
 It has not been fully tested.